-Social engineering plays a big role as well.
+Social engineering plays a big role in a ransomware attack as well.
 This is when people try to manipulate others into divulging personal or confidential information.
-One common social engineering tactic is using emails or texts to scare the target into sharing sensitive information, open a malicious file, or click on a malicious link.
+One common social engineering tactic is using emails or texts to scare the target into sharing sensitive information, opening a malicious file, or clicking on a malicious link.

 Malspam is short for “malware spam,” and it is email that delivers malware to the target’s inbox.
 The attachments or URLs (web addresses) in the email may contain or link to malware, or they may have phishing messages inside it.

 Malvertising involves the distribution of graphic or text ads infected with malware.
 They often cannot be distinguished from normal ads and can appear alongside regular, harmless advertisements.